MS in Finance

 - Course Work Degree candidates must present a cumulative grade point average of at least 3.00/4.00 for 32 hours counting toward the degree.
 Required courses can be waived by exams or at the discretion of the director of graduate studies, but they have to be replaced by other courses in the program.

-Course List Course Title Required Courses (12 hours) Investments Corporate Finance Quantitative Methods in Finance Electives (20 hours) Elective courses will be selected in consultation with an advisor based upon student's educational and professional goals.
+Course List Code Title Hours Required Courses (12 hours) Investments Corporate Finance Quantitative Methods in Finance Electives (20 hours) Elective courses will be selected in consultation with an advisor based upon student's educational and professional goals.
 Courses can be chosen from following list of approved electives; other courses may be chosen with approval of director of graduate studies.
 At most, 8 hours can be in disciplines other than finance.
 Portfolio Analysis Theory and Structure of Options and Futures Markets Money and Banking Capital Markets International Finance Financial Decision Making I Empirical Issues in Finance Special Topics in Finance Independent Study in Finance Financial Accounting I Financial Statement Analysis Corporate Valuation and Accounting Information Data Mining for Business Time Series Econometrics Business Research and Forecasting II

 - Comprehensive Examination None.